- Full Itinerary

 - Trip Reports

 - Know Before You Go

 Isle Royale, an island archipelago in Lake Superior, is a true wilderness gem.
 There are no cars allowed on the island, and all visitors must come ashore by boat or float plane.
 There is one simple lodge on the main island, where we stay, and miles of beckoning trails.
 Isle Royale National Park and the Rock Harbor Lodge concession staff provide a host of interpretive programs; we can choose from these and our own inspirations throughout the trip.

 Far away from the rest of the world, enjoy an immersion in North Woods nature.
 At one time two miles of ice covered this island, set in the largest freshwater lake in the world.
 Today the park is recognized as a Biosphere Reserve, a pristine example of Northern Biome forests, lakes, bogs, and island shorelines.
 Its rock spine is ancient and scored by the movements of retreating glaciers some 10,000 years ago.
-We spend five nights on the island, and our tour price includes the round-trip ferry from Copper Harbor, Michigan.
-From Houghton at the start of the trip, we take a full day to explore the beauty of Michigan’s U.P., in particular the Keweenaw Peninsula, where natural and cultural highlights abound.
+We spend four nights on the island, and our tour price includes the round-trip ferry from Copper Harbor, Michigan.
+From Houghton at the start and end of the trip, we take two full days to explore the beauty of Michigan’s U.P., in particular the Keweenaw Peninsula, where natural and cultural highlights abound.